Valorant Weapon Guide: Vandal

 Vandal Weapon Guide

 The Vandal is a fully automatic weapon that has enough bullets in a single magazine to take out the entire enemy team (at least in theory).
 It also has quite decent stats compared to the other weapons in the Rifle category.
-Some would even call it the best Rifle.
+Some would even it the best Rifle.
 Here are some details:

 • Rate of fire: 9.75 rounds/sec